-Itraconazole comes as a capsule a tablet, and a solution (liquid) to take by mouth.
+Itraconazole comes as a capsule, a tablet, and a solution (liquid) to take by mouth.
 If you are taking itraconazole to treat fungal infections in the lungs, the capsules are usually taken with a full meal one or two times a day for at least 3 months.
 However, if you are taking itraconazole to treat a serious fungal infection in the lungs, the capsules may be taken with a meal three times a day for the first 3 days of treatment and then taken once or twice a day with a meal for at least 3 months.
 If you are taking itraconazole to treat fungal infections of the toenails (including or without fingernail infections), the capsules or tablets are usually taken once a day with a full meal for 3 months.
-If you are taking itraconazole to treat fungal infections of the fingernails only, the capsules are usually taken twice a day with a full meal for one week, skipped for three weeks, and then taken twice a day with a meal for a week.
-Itraconazole solution is usually taken on an empty stomach once or twice a day for 1–4 weeks or sometimes longer.
+If you are taking itraconazole to treat fungal infections of the fingernails only, the capsules are usually taken twice a day with a full meal for 1 week, skipped for 3 weeks, and then taken twice a day with a meal for a week.
+Itraconazole solution is usually taken on an empty stomach once or twice a day for 1 to 4 weeks or sometimes longer.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take itraconazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.